DavidRaab/website/content/posts/2023-11-01-object-oriented-programming-in-c.md

 When you know C#, you are already familiar with a `struct`.
 A `struct` is a value-type in C. It always gets copied as a whole.
 In C# we have a class that is a *reference-type* but this doesn't exist in C. But, we can make one.
 In C we always can create a *Pointer* to any value.
 A *pointer* is like a *reference* you are used in more "modern" languages.

-In C we can do *pointer-arithemtic* and add, subtract or change a *pointer*, but here we will not do this.
+In C we can do *pointer-arithmetic* and add, subtract or change a *pointer*, but here we will not do this.
+On a *reference* this is forbidden.
+But still the concept behind it is the same.

-This is how you can define an instance of the `Vector2` struct.
+Creating an instance of `Vector2` becomes:

 ```c
 struct Vector2 v1 = { 3, 4 };
 ```

-First i want an easy way to just print an vector.
+Now I want to add an easy way to just print an vector.
 This is how the method `vector2_show()` will look.

 ```c
 void vector2_show(struct Vector2 v) {